wblangdon/triangle/README.md

 The triangle program benchmark

-Use with minimal 14 tests covering all the code in
+Used with minimal 14 tests covering all the code in "Efficient Multi Objective Higher Order Mutation Testing with Genetic Programming", Journal of Systems and Software, 83 (2010) pp2416-2430 doi:10.1016/j.jss.2010.07.027
+(see jss/testcases_oracle.txt).

 Fitness Landscape of the Triangle Program,
 William B. Langdon and Mark Harman